Search Search Shop Shop Cart Cart

 • It discourages people from seeking support and treatment.

-When people don’t feel comfortable discussing HIV, it can prevent them from accessing the care they need.
+When people don’t feel comfortable discussing it, it can prevent them from accessing the care they need.
 The good news?

-The more we talk about HIV, the more we break down the stigma.
+The more we talk about this virus, the more we break down the stigma.

 1. Empower Yourself Through Education